mxgrn/gramex/README.md

 > ℹ️ Gramex is under active development.
 The public API is still evolving, but it is already useful for real Telegram bot projects.

 ## Features
-- **Adapter-based API client** – `Gramex.Api` delegates requests to a configurable adapter (default: `Req`) and normalises common Telegram error cases.
+- **Adapter-based API client** – `Gramex.Api` delegates requests to a configurable adapter (default: `Gramex.ApiReq`) and normalises common Telegram error cases; the `Gramex.ApiMock` adapter can be set in test environments to enable integration testing without hitting Telegram.
-- **Webhook parsing** – `Gramex.Webhook` extracts users and message metadata from Telegram updates, with logging around unexpected payloads.
+- **Webhook parsing** – `Gramex.Webhook` extracts users and message metadata from Telegram updates.
 - **Plug helpers** – `Gramex.UserDataPlug` assigns Telegram user data to the connection; `Gramex.UserDataPersistencePlug` keeps your Ecto schema in sync.
 - **Testing harness** – `Gramex.Testing.BotCase` spins up a session registry, feeds webhook updates through your app, and provides helpers for simulating messages, callback buttons, photos, audio, and more.
-- **Mock API adapter** – `Gramex.ApiMock` records outbound calls during tests so you can assert on the bot’s behaviour without hitting Telegram.

 ## Installation
 Add Gramex to your dependencies in `mix.exs`: